sunaku/vim-modusline/README.md

 ### `&statusline`

-You can define your own custom statusline (the default one is shown below) and this plugin will automatically add mode-specific colors/labels to it.
+You can define your own custom statusline (the default one is shown below) and this plugin will automatically add mode-specific colors & labels to it.

 By default, this variable is defined as follows, unless you override it: